ranfysvalle02/Interactive-RAG/README.md

 `update_chunk(chunk_id='...', new_content='The new policy takes effect on Jan 1, 2026.')`

-This transforms the RAG system from a static library into a **living knowledge base** that can be corrected and updated in real time. 🧠 This crucial capability is often impossible in fragmented RAG applications.
+This transforms the RAG system from a static library into a **living knowledge base** that can be corrected and updated in real time. 🧠

 To manage this evolving knowledge, the agent uses **sessions**—distinct workspaces with their own isolated knowledge and chat history.
-This ensures that when you're working on "Project Alpha," you're only getting answers from the "Project Alpha" knowledge base, keeping your conversations clean and contextually relevant.
+This ensures that when you're working on "Project Alpha," you're only getting answers from the "Project Alpha" knowledge base.

 -----

 ## Conclusion

 By moving away from fragmented architectures and embracing a unified approach, you can build AI agents that are not only more powerful but also infinitely more manageable.

-MongoDB’s document model simplifies data management, intelligent chunking enhances retrieval quality, and tunable parameters give you the control to refine results.
+The formula is clear:

+1. **Ingest** cleanly with **Firecrawl.dev**.
+2. **Store** intelligently with **MongoDB**.
+3. **Retrieve** precisely with tunable parameters.

 Most importantly, by treating each chunk as a self-contained, editable entity, your knowledge base can grow and evolve.
 This is the foundation for a truly dynamic and intelligent AI system, ready for the future.